nimbly/Carton/README.md

 ```

-### Calling an instance method
+### Dependecy injection on instance methods

-Calling an instance method couldn't be easier - Carton will attempt to auto resolve dependencies for you when making a call to
+Calling an instance method couldn't be easier - Carton will attempt to auto resolve dependencies for you when making a call to an instance method.

 ```php